 - If an individual is not considered an employee or is an excluded employee, his or her wages do not count.
 Eligible employees and excluded employees are discussed in The Credit section.

-For tax years 2014 and forward, the credit is only available to you for two consecutive years beginning with the first year you claim the credit.
-This does not include 2010 through 2013.
+Credit Period: The credit is only available to you for two consecutive years beginning with the first year you claim the credit.

 If you are a small business, include the amount as part of the general business credit on your income tax return.